Jessica Korda: Professional career

+2023

+On May 28, she announced that she would stop playing indefinitely to rehab her back injury which had been a concern at the start of the season.
+Her sister Nelly Korda announced that she would miss the inaugural Mizuho Americas Open event at Liberty National Golf Club on June 1 because of her back pain.

 Personal life

 Korda is the daughter of retired professional tennis players Petr Korda and Regina Rajchrtová.
-Her father is a grand slam champion, winning the 1998 Australian Open crown.
-Her younger brother, Sebastian, won the 2018 Australian Open title in the boys' division.
+Her father is a Grand Slam champion, winning the 1998 Australian Open crown.
+Her younger brother, Sebastian, won the 2018 Australian Open title in the boys' junior division.

-Her personal and professional lives intersected at the 2013 U.S. Women's Open.
+Korda's personal and professional lives intersected at the 2013 U.S. Women's Open.
 During the third round of that event, she and caddy Jason Gilroyed had several disagreements, and she fired him after shooting 5-over-par for the first nine holes.
 She then called for her boyfriend, professional golfer Johnny DelPrete, to come in from the gallery and serve as her caddy for the rest of the round.
 Korda shot 1-under for the second nine, and she kept DelPrete on her bag for the final round.

-Her younger sister Nelly Korda joined her on the 2017 LPGA Tour after earning her card via the Symetra Tour and advanced to world number one on the Women's World Golf Rankings in 2021.
+Her younger sister, Nelly Korda, joined her on the 2017 LPGA Tour after earning her card via the Symetra Tour and advanced to world number one in the Women's World Golf Rankings in 2021.

 She married her longtime boyfriend Johnny DelPrete on December 11, 2021.
+In August 2023, the couple announced that she was pregnant with their first child, due in February 2024.
+Korda gave birth on February 3.